 MY JOURNEY OF DEPRESSION Early this summer, I forgot to take my antidepressants for three days in a row.
 Normally, a two-day memory lapse would throw me into the pit of deep darkness.
 This time was different.
 Maybe I could get away from the stigma of depression that so many...

 Psy.D. and Author

 Heather and her husband, Todd, are parents of three adult children adopted from Russia with multiple, invisible, permanent special needs.
-They live on 44 beautiful, rural acres in Wisconsin.
-Heather's greatest desire is to help other chronic emotional sufferers understand that no matter how wounded, we are passionately loved by God, invited to walk and work with Him to help others know of His love, salvation and constant provision, for He works best through those who know their brokenness and emptiness, through those who let Him in.
-Heather blogs at: http://www.truelifewithgod.com/ and is the author of Grace, Truth & Time: Facilitating Small Groups that Thrive.
+They live on 44 rural acres in Wisconsin.
+Heather's greatest desire is to help other chronic emotional sufferers understand that no matter how wounded, we are all passionately loved by God.
+She blogs at True Life with God and the author of Grace, Truth & Time: Facilitating Small Groups that Thrive.